Baranoff vs Menchaca Elementary: TEA Scores and South Austin Homes

 Menchaca Elementary: Grit in a Growing Corridor

 Menchaca serves a different slice of south Austin.
 The campus sits closer to Manchaca Road, and the neighborhoods here skew more diverse in both housing type and price point.
-You will find everything from older starter homes in the $300,000s to newer townhome developments pushing into the $400,000s.
-The school’s 44.5% economically disadvantaged rate and 26.5% English Learner population reflect a broader cross section of the community.
+You will find everything from older starter homes to newer townhome developments.
+The school’s 44.9% economically disadvantaged rate reflects a broader cross section of the community.

 A D rating gets a lot of negative attention, and I understand why.
-But TEA ratings are heavily influenced by standardized test performance, and schools serving higher percentages of economically disadvantaged and English Learner students face steeper climbs on those metrics.
-Menchaca’s C rating in Closing the Gaps (71/100) suggests the staff is putting real effort into supporting all students, not just the ones who test well naturally.
+But TEA ratings are heavily influenced by standardized test performance, and schools serving higher percentages of economically disadvantaged students face steeper climbs on those metrics.
+Menchaca’s C rating in Closing the Gaps suggests the staff is putting real effort into supporting all students, not just the ones who test well naturally.

 The Neighborhoods

 Both schools draw from south Austin neighborhoods along the Manchaca/Menchaca corridor, roughly between Slaughter Lane and William Cannon.
-Baranoff’s zone covers slightly more established, higher value subdivisions to the west, while Menchaca’s zone stretches into more of the central south corridor where development has been evolving rapidly over the past decade.
+Baranoff’s zone covers more established subdivisions to the west, while Menchaca’s zone stretches into more of the central south corridor where development has been evolving rapidly over the past decade.

 Browse all homes zoned to Baranoff Elementary or homes zoned to Menchaca Elementary.